 Yes.
 We are lucky enough to work with some very inspirational people and we hear some very uplifting stories of recovery.
 Research suggests that around 46% of anorexia patients fully recover, a 33% improving and 20% remaining chronically ill.
 Similar research into bulimia suggests that 45% make a full recovery, 27% improve considerably and 23% suffer chronically.

 Anorexia has the highest mortality rate of any psychiatric disorder, from medical complications associated with the illness as well as suicide.
-Research has found that 20% of anorexia sufferers will die prematurely from their illness.
-Bulimia is also associated with severe medical complications, and binge eating disorder sufferers often experience the medical complications associated with obesity.
+Bulimia is associated with severe medical complications, and binge eating disorder sufferers often experience the medical complications associated with obesity.
 In every case, eating disorders severely affect the quality of life of the sufferer and those that care for them.

 The first port of call for a sufferer should always be their making an appointment with their GP.
 The Beat Helpline is available for support and information, and can give people suggestions for how to approach their doctor.
 After seeking advice from your GP, it can be useful to search Beat’s HelpFinder to find specialised eating disorder help near you.